 More often than not, such dismissals occur as a result of sons and daughters of the regime dignitaries seeking a job, being unable to compete in the job market often as a result of being lazy and unskilled.
 These dignitaries call the heads of the Algerian missions and order them to make space for their relatives.
 With a limited number of employees, it isn’t possible for a diplomatic mission to add a member of staff, or at least it is very difficult… the solution?
 Dismiss existing employees to replace them with someone closer to the regime, in exchange of favours granted to them back in Algeria, or simply in exchange of them not losing their job.

-Algeria’s ambassador to France is Abdelkader Mesdoua, essentially a glorified ‘baltaji‘ and Bouteflika loyalist, who on the 4th of March made a fool of himself in a TV interview, stating “Bouteflika is no longer 20-year old, but his brain is still one of a 20-year old“.
-Abdelkader Mesdoua has a son named Imad Mesdoua, a self-proclaimed political analyst.
+Algeria’s ambassador to France is Abdelkader Mesdoua, a Bouteflika loyalist, who on the 4th of March shocked Algerian viewers in a TV interview, when he stated “Bouteflika is no longer 20-year old, but his brain is still one of a 20-year old“.

 It isn’t the first time the Algerian regime is caught breaking the law, in London, the Consul of Algeria, Kenza Benali (pictured bottom left) is named in a court claim brought by an employee for forcing the latter to engage in a number of frauds.

 Noureddine Ayadi, the Algerian Ministry of Foreign Affairs’ Secretary General, went as far as recommending, through his department, to the Consul of Algeria, the submission of a fraudulent visa application as a solution to the problem, when asked what to do – upon the British authorities’ request to increase the victim’s salary.
-Intentionally or not, this caused harm to the victim, who was accused of submitting a fraudulent application.
+This caused harm to the victim, who was accused of submitting a fraudulent application by the U.K Home Office.

 La version française de cet article peut être trouvée ici.